samsung-cnct/kraken-lib/README.md

 ```
 ${KRAKEN}/config.yaml
 ```

-In discussions that follow, the variable `YOURCLUSTER` refers to the line found in the beginning of the generated `config.yaml` file containing the keyword `cluster`, which once a name has been decided would look like
+In discussions that follow, the variable `YOURCLUSTER` refers to the name you must assign to your cluster at the bottom of the generated `config.yaml` in the deployments section, which once a name has been decided would look like:

 ```
+deployment:
+  clusters:
-cluster: YOURCLUSTER
+    - name: YOURCLUSTER
 ```

 Finally, we suggest you rename the `config.yaml` file to something like